Picovoice/rhino/demo/python/README.md

 It allows testing Rhino on a corpus of audio files.
 The demo is mainly useful for quantitative performance benchmarking.
 It accepts 16kHz audio files.
 Rhino processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
 Note that only the relevant spoken command should be present in the file and no other speech.
-Also there needs to be at least one second of silence at the end of the file.
+There also needs to be at least one second of silence at the end of the file.

 ```console
 rhino_demo_file --input_audio_path ${AUDIO_PATH} --access_key ${ACCESS_KEY} --context_path ${CONTEXT_PATH}